Contrast-Security-OSS/route-metrics-display/README.md

 Everything surrounded by `[]` is optional.

 `http:localhost:8080` determines where the server is gonna run.
 If you omit it, `route-metrics-display` is gonna default to `http://localhost:8888/`.
 You can either use http or https.
 Also, any free port can be used.
 `--logfile 'path-to-file'` serves the file to watch.
-This can be omitted if you want to upload the file instead.
-Currently, any number of files can be uploaded at once, but you have to choose one to watch over.
+If this is omitted, it simply won't serve any valuable data.

 Once the server is running, just visit `/` to see the charts.